 Add your project ideas to the shared google document.
 The ideas can include smaller focused projects and larger work.
 We want suggestions from everyone and will organize into groups around these during CoFest.

 The CoFest will be covered by ISMB’s Code of Conduct (our preceding meeting BOSC 2019 is part of the ISCB organised ISMB/ECCB 2019 conference).

 DayOne – The Swiss Innovation Hub for Personalized Medicine

 Hochbergerstrasse 60C, 4057 Basel, Switzerland.

 More details like building access arrangements will be forthcoming.

 This will be the 10th annual pre- or post-BOSC collaboration fest.
 Previous fun and successful events were Codefest 2010 in Boston, Codefest 2011 in Vienna, Codefest 2012 in Los Angeles, Codefest 2013 in Berlin, Codefest 2014 in Boston, Codefest 2015 in Dublin, Codefest 2016 in Orlando, Codefest 2017 in Prague, and GCCBOSC Collaboration Fest 2018 in Portland.

-We welcome for sponsors interested in being involved with the open source community.
-Sponsorship money will cover venue costs, help provide food and drink for the CoFest and any surplus can help other activities like our Open Bioinformatics Foundation Travel Fellowships.
-If interested, please get in touch with any of the organizers (CoFest) or the BOSC committee (general).
+We welcome sponsors who want to be involved with the open source community.
+Sponsorship money will cover venue costs, help provide food and drink for the CoFest, and any surplus can help other activities like our Open Bioinformatics Foundation Travel Fellowships.
+If interested, please get in touch with any of the CoFest organizers or the BOSC committee (general).